devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///
 ///Images are loaded from the given [Wisdom.imgUrl] once and then cashed.
 ///All [Wisdom]s displayed in a [WisdomCard] *have* to contain an imgUrl.
-///The like button subscribes to the global [FavoriteBLoC] to change it's appearance
+///The like button subscribes to the global [FavoriteBLoC] to change its appearance
 ///based on on the [FavoriteBLoC]s current State.
 ///The button also publishes [FavoriteEventAdd]/[FavoriteEventRemove] to
 ///the [FavoriteBLoC] when it is pressed.